Filmmaker Profile: Searching For Satoshi by Paul Kemp

 What inspired you to create this film, and how did the initial idea come to you?

 So why did I want to follow this story?
 From my perspective, when I heard of Bitcoin in 2009, 2010, 2011, it was in the media but I didn't really know what it was.
 I thought it was like Monopoly money.
-I thought it was just some crypto-weirdness that I didn't think had much staying power.
+I thought it was just some crypto-weirdness that I didn't think had much-staying power.
 But as the decade went on I started to realize people are still working on this thing and the name, Bitcoin, is everywhere.
-I saw ATM machines selling bitcoin.
-I saw vendors or stores accepting bitcoin.
+I saw ATM machines selling Bitcoin.
+I saw vendors or stores accepting Bitcoin.
 So I started paying more attention to it around 2018, 2019.
 Then I discovered that there was a guy named Satoshi Nakamoto who actually created Bitcoin.
 Everyone who knows anything about Bitcoin realizes he's the greatest mystery in technological history because nobody knows who Satoshi Nakamoto is.
 All they know is he could possibly be the richest person in the world in the years to come--because he’s vanished.
 He creates Bitcoin in 2009 and by 2011 he vanishes with a million Bitcoins, but no one has really asked the deeper questions about who he is and why he did do this?
 And so this is what this documentary sets out to do.

 Why does this story need to be told now?